spring-projects/spring-net/build-support/readme-net-3.5.txt

-Spring.NET 1.3 supports .NET 1.1, 2.0, 3.0 and 3.5.
+Spring.NET 1.3.1 supports .NET 1.1, 2.0, 3.0, 3.5 and 4.0

-There no specific .NET 3.5 DLLs since Spring.NET does not use any features from the .NET 3.5 Framework.
+To use Spring.NET with .NET 3.5 use the assemblies in the bin\net\3.5\debug or bin\net\3.5\release directory.

-You should use the Spring.Services.dll library from the bin\net\3.0 directory and all other Spring DLLs from the bin\net\2.0 directory
+All other Spring DLLs should be taken from the directory bin\net\2.0\debug.

-The Spring.Services.dll in the bin\net\3.0 directory is built against Spring DLLs in the corresponding bin\net\2.0 directory.
+The seesmblies in the bin\net\3.5 directory are built against Spring DLLs in the corresponding bin\net\2.0 directory.